5t4david/Web-Design_Challenge/README.md

 Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ### Considerations

-* You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
+* You may use the [weather data](located in https://github.com/5t4david/python-api-challenge)
 * You must use Bootstrap.
 This includes using the Bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
+* Deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
+* Use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
+* make sure website works at all window widths/sizes.
 * Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

 ### Bonuses